opencypher/cypherdb/src/content/docs/developer-guide/database-internal/index.md

 ### Parser

-The parser transforms an input string statement into Kuzu's internal AST, called a `Statement`.
+The parser transforms an input string statement into CypherDB's internal AST, called a `Statement`.
 The parser validates the syntax correctness of the input statement.
 An input statement will first be parsed into an antlr4 AST according to the grammar file under `src/antlr4/Cypher.g4`.
 We then perform a bottom-up traversal over the antlr4 AST and transform it into a `Statement` through `Transformer`.

 ### Binder